UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

       2. If not already: create a working directory where you can code along.
          - We recommend creating it under the course project storage directory

       3. Example.
-If your username is "mrspock" and you are at UPPMAX, this we recommend you create this folder:
+If your username is "mrspock" and you are at UPPMAX, then we recommend you create this folder:

          .. code-block:: sh